centau/vide/docs/tut/crash-course/3-components.md

 A single parameter `props` is used to pass properties to the component.

 Components allow you to *encapsulate* behavior.
-You can only modify the component in ways that you allow in the component.
+You can only modify the component in ways that you allow in the component, through the `props` parameter.

-This also promotes code reusability.
-Anytime you want a new button all you do is call `Button {}` instead of creating and setting every property each time.
-When changing the button in future, any changes to the button file will be reflected anywhere the button is used throughout your app.
+To create a new button all you must do is call the `Button` function, passing in values through props.
+This saves having to create and set every property each time.
+Also, when updating the button component in future, any changes to the button file will be seen anywhere the button is used in your app.

 This can be extended to much more complicated UI.